ashwoods/docker-bamboo-agent-as-docker-driver/README.md

 1. Go to **Administration > Agents console**.
 2. Start the Bamboo Agent container:

-		docker run -v bambooAgentVolume:/home/bamboo/bamboo-agent-home --name="bambooAgent" -d atlassian/bamboo-agent-base <<bamboo-server-url>>
+		docker run -v bambooAgentVolume:/home/bamboo/bamboo-agent-home --name="bambooAgent" --init -d atlassian/bamboo-agent-base <<bamboo-server-url>>

 	where <<bamboo-server-url>> is the base URL of your Bamboo server.
+Note that the --init flag is required to properly reap zombie processes.

 3. Verify if your remote agent has registered itself.
 Go back to the **Administration > Agents console**.